-Key Issue Parameter Impact and Reasoning (from AA Report) Advisor Conclusions for Site T6/476 Habitat High water flow within the Harbour is likely to As described in the AA Report, the site is Smothering mitigate the long-term effect of this impact on located within an area which has high tidal flow the SCIs with regards to reducing foraging (Niras, 2018 & 2019) therefore the impact on resource reduction of foraging resource from habitat Reduction in Foraging smothering is considered to be low from the Resource - Changes proposed application site to Invertebrate Communities Turbidity Localised increase in water turbidity and As described in the AA Report, the site is Communicies Changes / sediment build up.
+Key Issue Parameter Impact and Reasoning (from AA Report) Advisor Conclusions for Site T6/454A Habitat High water flow within the Harbour is likely to As described in the AA Report, the site is Smothering mitigate the long-term effect of this impact on located within an area which has high tidal flow the SCIs with regards to reducing foraging (Niras, 2018 & 2019) therefore the impact on resource reduction of foraging resource from habitat Reduction in Foraging smothering is considered to be low from the Resource - Changes proposed application site to Invertebrate Communities Turbidity Localised increase in water turbidity and As described in the AA Report, the site is Communicies Changes / sediment build up.
 Can result in a change to located within an area which has high tidal flow Sediment the biological composition and/or availability (Niras, 2018 & 2019) therefore the impact on Movement of prey items particularly where intensive reduction of foraging resource from sediment shellfish culture occurs.
 Not considered to be a movement is considered to be low from the significant impact where there is consistent

-Key Issue Parameter Impact and Reasoning (from AA Report) Advisor Conclusions for Site T6/476 natural movement of sediment within the Harbour (hydrological dynamic flows) proposed application site Change in Oxygen Levels Pseudofaeces and biodeposition can increase oxygen demand in a waterbody, thereby decreasing oxygen available to naturally occurring species.
+Key Issue Parameter Impact and Reasoning (from AA Report) Advisor Conclusions for Site T6/454A natural movement of sediment within the Harbour (hydrological dynamic flows) proposed application site Change in Oxygen Levels Pseudofaeces and biodeposition can increase oxygen demand in a waterbody, thereby decreasing oxygen available to naturally occurring species.
 This is not considered to be a significant impact on the Harbour where the tidal flows though the site are considered to be of a magnitude to mitigate this impact As described in the AA Report, the site is located within an area which has high tidal flow (Niras, 2018 & 2019) therefore the impact on reduction of foraging resource from oxygen depletion is considered to be low from the proposed application site Abrasion / Physical Disturbance / Compaction of Invertebrate Habitats Dredging of mussels, use of vehicles and foot traffic on shore can result in changes in sediment structure and characteristics.
 As a result, a measurable change to the biological composition and/or availability of prey items can occur.
-Any impact is predicted to be localised therefore severity is considered to be low, with the exception of impacts on Zostera beds which is considered to be a Moderate impact Access to the site is proposed by boat and tractor (Figure 9).
-Therefore, is it considered that there is potential for an impact on the SAC via repeated compaction and trampling from vehicles The site is not located adjacent to recorded Zostera beds Displacement of prey species This impact is only discussed under the activity of dredging of mussels which is considered to be short term for the Harbour.
-No reference to potential impacts from oyster cultivation is made Cultivation of oysters from this site is considered to have limited impact in terms of displacement of invertebrates where the benthic community is not proposed to be disturbed during cultivation / harvest Some disturbance is predicted during set up (and decommission) but this is considered to be short term and communities will regenerate
+Any impact is predicted to be localised therefore severity is considered to be low, with the exception of impacts on Zostera beds which is considered to be a Moderate impact Access route to this site is from Tullig, just south of the proposed site (Figure 9) by boat.
+Foot traffic will be localised from the boat access use and not considered to be a significant impact The Zostera beds are not located in proximity to the proposed application site Displacement of prey species This impact is only discussed under the activity of dredging of mussels which is considered to be short term for the Harbour.
+No reference to potential impacts from oyster cultivation is made Cultivation of oysters from this site is considered to have limited impact in terms of displacement of invertebrates where the benthic community is not proposed to be disturbed during cultivation / harvest.
+Some disturbance is predicted during set up (and decommission) but this is considered to be short term and communities will regenerate